microcipcip/movio/README.md

 ## Known issues

 - `Vote average` is firing multiple times and **must** be optimized.
+- `Vote average` range is too small on mobile.
 - The test library is not clearing the DOM therefore is requiring the use of multiple files.

 ## React create app info